lindy-labs/sandclock-token/README.md

 ### Vesting

 Polygon contract with a vesting mechanism for Phase I investors.
-Initial settings allow for withdrawals of up to 100 QUARTZ / day for each beneficiary.
+Initial settings allow for withdrawals of a starting amount, followed by up to 100 QUARTZ / day for each beneficiary.
 These settings may be later adjusted by the team if need be.

 ### VestedRewards